- Meet The Team

 If you are on the combined pill (this has oestrogen as well as progesterone in), it is best to stop it at least 4 weeks before your operation to reduce the risk of blood clots.
 You can change to a progestogen-only pill such as Cerelle as you do not need to stop taking this and can continue while you are in hospital.

 It is very important to avoid getting pregnant while you are on the waiting list for your operation.
 If you are sexually active, a safe form of contraception is advisable.
 If you think that you could be pregnant then you should take a pregnancy test and let us know if the result is positive.
 All girls aged 12 years and over coming into the Leeds Children’s Hospital for an operation or procedure under a general anaesthetic are asked to carry out a pregnancy test.
-This is done on the day of admission as part of the routine tests. (add link to Pregnancy testing in teenage girls)
+This is done on the day of admission as part of the routine tests.
+For more Information Click Here

-It is especially important for girls with congenital heart disease to avoid an unplanned pregnancy as it may put extra strain on your heart.
+It is especially important for girls and women with congenital heart disease to avoid an unplanned pregnancy as it may put extra strain on your heart.
 Contraception advice will depend on your heart condition.
-The combined pill should be avoided in some cases, e.g. if you have low oxygen saturations, a Fontan circulation or are on warfarin, due to the risk of clot.
+The combined pill should be avoided in some cases, e.g. if you have low oxygen saturations, a Fontan circulation or are on warfarin, due to the risk of blood clots.
 Please speak to your CNS team or consultant to find out if this applies to you.
-Oral progestogen-only contraception can be used with any heart condition.
+Oral progesterone-only contraception can be used with any heart condition.

 Please email the CCNS team if you would like any more advice: firstname.lastname@example.org or the adult congenital nurses if you have moved to the adult service: